peterhinch/micropython-iot/docs/PB_LINK.md

-# WARNING: This doc is out of date and under review

 # 0. IOT design for clients lacking a LAN interface

 This uses an ESP8266 to provide a resilient "socket-like" link between a non